Green Guru LLCIrrigation & Landscape Lighting

 Green Guru treats controls as part of the full low-voltage system, so the fix reflects timing logic, switching behavior, and the actual electrical condition of the layout.

-Lighting timer and controls Checklist for Troy
+Local conditions shaping lighting timer and controls in Troy

 • Schedule review: checking whether the current timing logic still matches the property and season.